robvet/dapr-workshop/README.md

 1. The FineCollectionService sends a fine to the owner of the vehicle by email.

 All actions described in this sequence are logged to the console during execution so you can follow the flow.

+The important point to note here is that all calls between services are direct, synchronous HTTP calls using the .NET Core HttpClient plumbing.
+While sometimes necessary, this type of synchronous communication is **NOT** considered a best practice for distributed microservice applications.
+However, decoupling communication can dramatically increase the architectural and operational complexity of an application.
+You'll soon see how Dapr reduces the inherent complexity of distributed microservice applications.

 ### End-state with Dapr applied